-These days, it seems brand new ingredients pop up by the minute—all promising to give you shinier hair, softer ends, and a healthier scalp.
+These days, it seems brand-new ingredients pop up by the minute—all promising to give you shinier hair, softer ends, and a healthier scalp.
 Remember when beauty lovers everywhere could be found running to their local Trader Joe’s to stock up on coconut oil by the boatload?
 Then came argan oil, and everywhere you turned, there was another product infused with the buzzy ingredient.
-But no matter how many discoveries hit the beauty industry, we can’t not look into an ingredient that promises softer, longer, stronger hair.
+But no matter how many new discoveries hit the beauty industry, we can’t not look into an ingredient that promises softer, longer, stronger hair.

 What Is Marula Oil?

 Marula oil is an oil extracted both from the kernels and the nuts of the marula fruit tree, which is native to parts of southern Africa.

 - Main benefits: Strengthens hair, enhances shine, and fights frizz